The Cyan Language

 \section{Constructors and Inheritance}

-Constructors have the name {\tt init} and may have any number of parameters.
-The return value should be {\tt Void} or none.
-For each method named {\tt init} the compiler (in fact, a metaobject) adds to the prototype a method named {\tt new} with the same parameter types.
-Each {\tt new} method creates an object and calls the corresponding {\tt init} method.
-If the prototype does not define any {\tt init} or {\tt new} methods, the compiler supplies an empty {\tt init} method that does not take parameters.
+Constructors have the name {\tt init} or {\tt init:} and may have any number of parameters.
+The return value should not be supplied (not even {\tt Nil}).
+For each method named {\tt init} or {\tt init:} the compiler adds to the prototype a method named {\tt new} or {\tt new:} with the same parameter types.
+Each {\tt new} or {\tt new:} method creates an object and calls the corresponding {\tt init} or {\tt init:} method.
+If the prototype does not define any {\tt init} or {\tt init:} methods, the compiler supplies an empty {\tt init} method that does not take parameters and calls the superprototype {\tt init} method (if any.
+If this method does not exist, a compiler error occurs).
 Consequently, a {\tt new} method is created too.

-A sub-prototype should call one of the {\tt init} methods of the super-prototype (if one was defined by the user) using keyword {\tt super}: \begin{cyan} object Person public fun init: (:name String) [ self.name = name ] private :name String ... end
+A subprototype should call one of the {\tt init} methods of the superprototype (if one was defined by the user) using keyword {\tt super}.
+This call should be the first statement of the method: \begin{cyan} open object Person func init: String name { self.name = name } private String name ... end